-If the market value of our land and housing inventories declines, our results of operations could be adversely affected by impairments and write-downs.
+If the market value of our land and housing inventories declines, our business, results of operations and financial condition could be materially adversely affected by impairments and write-downs, as well as if we cannot recover our costs fully when selling homes.

 We acquire land in the ordinary course of our business.
 There is an inherent risk that the value of our land may decline after purchase, which also may affect the value of our housing inventories and homes under construction.
-The valuation of property is inherently subjective and based on the individual characteristics of each property.
-The market value of our land and housing inventories depends on general and local real estate market conditions.
-The risks mentioned above can cause these conditions to change and thereby subject valuations to uncertainty.
+The valuation of property is inherently subjective and based on the individual characteristics of each property, as well as general and local real estate market conditions.
+The risks discussed elsewhere in this section can cause these conditions to change and thereby subject valuations to uncertainty.

 Moreover, all valuations are made on the basis of assumptions that may not prove to reflect economic or demographic reality.
-We may have acquired options on or bought and developed land at a cost we will not be able to recover fully or on which we cannot build and sell homes profitably.
-In addition, our deposits for building lots controlled under option or similar contracts may be put at risk.
-If market conditions deteriorate, some of our assets may be subject to impairments and write-down charges which would adversely affect our operations and financial results.
+We may acquire options on or buy and develop land at a cost we will not be able to recover fully or on which we cannot build and sell homes profitably.
+For example, if housing demand decreases below what we anticipated when we acquired or developed our inventory, we may not be able to recover the related costs when selling homes.
+In addition, our deposits for building lots under option or similar contracts may be put at risk.